Call our free helpline0808 808 3555

 of a medical condition or a disability.
 Other children may have SEN

 without a diagnosis or a disability.

-A child with SEN may go to a mainstream school, where there are
+In England, a child with SEN may go to a mainstream school,

 In a mainstream school it is the responsibility of the special